WinVector/pyvtreat/README.md

 [very short
 worksheet](https://github.com/WinVector/pyvtreat/blob/master/Examples/KDD2009Example/KDD2009Example.md) (though we
 think for understanding it is *essential* to work all the steps by hand as we did in the book).
+The 2nd edition of *Practical Data Science with R* covers using `vtreat` in `R` in chapter 8 "Advanced Data Preparation."

-The idea is: ‘data.frame’s prepared with the ’vtreat’ library are somewhat safe to train on as some precaution has been taken against all of the above issues.
+The idea is: ‘DataFrame’s prepared with the
+’vtreat’ library are somewhat safe to train on as some precaution has been taken against all of the above issues.
 Also of interest are the ‘vtreat’ variable significances (help in initial variable pruning, a